-When you’re planning for retirement and looking at which types of IRA to get, it’s important to know the difference between various types with regard to how they’re funded and how they will be taxed when you’re ready to withdraw money.
+When you’re planning for retirement and looking at which types of IRA to get, it’s important to know the difference between various types of IRAs.
+They differ with regard to how they’re funded and how they will be taxed when you’re ready to withdraw money.
 Let’s compare a Roth IRA to a traditional IRA on four important areas.

 - A traditional IRA can be funded by either pre-tax or after-tax dollars, depending upon your level of income.
 This means that you might possibly reduce your income taxes now by contributing to the IRA.
 However, a traditional IRA is considered tax deferred – i.e. you pay taxes when you take distributions in retirement or if you make withdrawals prior to retirement.

 Both traditional and Roth IRAs come with eligibility rules and restrictions that determine how much you can contribute.
 For both retirement plans, you are eligible to contribute up to $5,500, or $6,500 if you are age 50 and over.

 - Traditional IRAs have no income restrictions but your income can affect how much of your IRA contribution you’re allowed to deduct, if any, from your taxes.